Aliases for EPHA8 Gene

 GeneCards Summary for EPHA8 Gene

 EPHA8 (EPH Receptor A8) is a Protein Coding gene.
-Among its related pathways are GPCR Pathway and Akt Signaling.
-GO annotations related to this gene include GPI-linked ephrin receptor activity.
-An important paralog of this gene is EPHB3.
+Diseases associated with EPHA8 include Mental Retardation, X-Linked, Syndromic 13.
+Among its related pathways are Nanog in Mammalian ESC Pluripotency and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is EPHA5.

 Receptor tyrosine kinase which binds promiscuously GPI-anchored ephrin-A family ligands residing on adjacent cells, leading to contact-dependent bidirectional signaling into neighboring cells.
 The signaling pathway downstream of the receptor is referred to as forward signaling while the signaling pathway downstream of the ephrin ligand is referred to as reverse signaling.
 The GPI-anchored ephrin-A EFNA2, EFNA3, and EFNA5 are able to activate EPHA8 through phosphorylation.
 With EFNA5 may regulate integrin-mediated cell adhesion and migration on fibronectin substrate but also neurite outgrowth.
 During development of the nervous system plays also a role in axon guidance.
 Downstream effectors of the EPHA8 signaling pathway include FYN which promotes cell adhesion upon activation by EPHA8 and the MAP kinases in the stimulation of neurite outgrowth (By similarity).